GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Helicidoi.md

 **Languages**: You gain competency in the Common Tongue.

-**Run Speed**: You may run up to 2 meters per move.
+**Run Speed**: You may run up to 2 yards per move.

-**Climb Speed**: You may climb up to .5 meters per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: You may climb up to .5 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: You may swim up to .5 meters per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to .5 yards per move, presuming the water isn’t too rough.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |